 Exams must be taken in person in the designated classroom during the scheduled exam times, unless announced otherwise.
+That means, you will need to take your midterms at Peterson Hall 110 between 8 am and 8:50 am on the exam dates.
+Final exam will be on Monday, March 20 between 9 am and 9:50 am.
 The final exam location will be announced in the class.
 As the exam dates are set and posted, they will not be changed, so plan your quarter accordingly.
 For more information about exam dates and course topics, please see the Class schedule section below.